wazuh/wazuh-documentation/source/learning-wazuh/cloudtrail.rst

             <run_on_start>yes</run_on_start>
         </wodle>

-3. Restart Wazuh manager with ``ossec-control restart`` on wazuh-server.
+3. Restart the Wazuh manager with ``ossec-control restart`` on wazuh-server.

 4. Confirm wazuh-server is fetching CloudTrail logs successfully, by looking at the logs.